azimifardous/gamehub-ts/README.md

-# GameHub - Vite TypeScript Project
+# GameHub (RAWG CLONE) - Vite TypeScript Project

 GameHub is a web application built with Vite and TypeScript that allows users to explore and discover various games using the RAWG API.
 The application provides a user-friendly interface to browse through an extensive collection of games, view game details, and find information about different platforms, genres, and more.

 ## Introduction

-GameHub is a web application built with Vite and TypeScript, developed as a practice project to learn TypeScript.
-The application utilizes the RAWG API for fetching game data, allowing users to explore and discover various games easily.
+This application utilizes the RAWG API for fetching game data, allowing users to explore and discover various games easily.
 This project serves as an educational initiative to understand TypeScript's benefits in web development and enhance skills in building modern web applications.

 ## Features